retorquere/zotero-better-bibtex/site/content/citing/_index.md

 ## Set your own, fixated citation keys

 By default, BBT generates the citation key from the item information, and this key may change when you edit the item.
-Such keys are called `dynamic` keys, which are marked with a `*` in the reference list view, and are displayed in italics in the item details.
+Such keys are called `dynamic` keys, which are marked with an asterisk (`*`) in the reference list view, and are displayed in italics in the item details.

 You can fixate the citation key (called `pinning` in BBT) for an item by adding the text `Citation Key: [your citekey]` anywhere in the
 "extra" field of the reference on a line of its own, or the legacy `biblatexcitekey[my_key]`.
 You can generate a pinned citation key by selecting one or more items, right-clicking, and selecting `Generate BibTeX key`, which will add the current citation key to the `extra` field, thereby pinning it.
-These keys are shown without the `*` marker in the middle column, and non-italicized in the details view, to distinguish them from dynamic keys.
+These keys are shown without the asterisk (`*`) marker in the middle column, and non-italicized in the details view, to distinguish them from dynamic keys.

 ## Drag and drop/hotkey citations